 * U.S. Treasuries seen as oversold

-* U.S. Treasury to sell $56 billion in notes and bonds (Repeats to additional subscribers without any changes to text)
+* U.S. Treasury to sell $56 billion in notes and bonds (Adds analyst comment, details on curve steepening, bullet points, updates prices)

 NEW YORK, July 10 (Reuters) - U.S. Treasury yields slipped on Monday, in line with weak European markets, as sharp gains following Friday's strong U.S. non-farm payrolls report prompted investors to consolidate positions.